CSS-Angie/Food-Forest-Foraging/README.md

 - The ones who are interested in becoming a food forest owner
 - Newbies to food foraging, either because they want to become less dependent on supermarkets or have a need to get back to nature

-In all cases education on topics (plants) is the common factor.
+In all cases, education on topics (plants) is the common factor.

 [Back to top](#table-of-content)